 Recent applications of Open Data can be found throughout academia, industry and society.
 Not all data can be made freely available however.
 Privacy and intellectual property rights have to be respected.

 Further practical guidance (in Dutch) for compliance with requirements for making (research) data openly available is available from the Dutch National Data portal.
-The Research portal has information on Research Data Management services and context at the EUR.
+The Research Data Management pages in MyEUR has information about the services and context at the EUR.

-In academia, Open Data are used in humanities and cultural heritage research communities (e.g. JOHD, Europeana); Open Data are also common in the life sciences (e.g. Elixer) and in economics (e.g. World Bank).
-There is a growing number of academic journals that have adopted an Open Data policy.
+In academia, Open Data are used in humanities and cultural heritage research communities (e.g. Journal of Open Humanities Data (JOHD), Europeana); Open Data are also common in the life sciences (e.g. Elixer) and in economics (e.g. World Bank).
+Some open datasets can be useful to explore societally relevant questions relevant to current policy debates and topics of interest to specific demographics.
+Open Data is also important for educational purposes (e.g., see Bishop & Kuula-Luumi, 2017).

 Open Data helps to create (new) value for societies, citizens and businesses.
 There are now several examples of successful startups with innovative applications of Open Data.
 Appealing examples are available in health, transport, energy and the environmental sector (see ODINE for examples).